 I am not lying when I tell you I could have lost some skin if my mom was not in the backyard.
 She ran into the kitchen and pulled the mixer out of the plug-in and out of my hair.
 I was crying so hard because of all the pain.
 After spending 15 minutes trying to get the mixer out of my hair, we ran to the shower to get everything cleaned up and see what the damage was…

 Now I am grown up and I have learned so much from this experience.
-I am not saying everyone should stick their hair into a working mixer to realize how important kitchen safety is, but I do think people should be more careful while using cooking or baking.
+I am not saying everyone should stick their hair into a working mixer to realize how important kitchen safety is, but I do think people should be more careful while cooking or baking.
 Safety is so extremely important because danger lies in a small corner and in this case even in a mixing bowl.
-After this experience, I always check if I have my hair tied up, I do not swing with cooking utilities and I always check who is right behind me and if I am working safely enough.
-Keep yourself and others from getting hurt in the kitchen.
+After this experience, I always check if I have my hair tied up, I do not swing with cooking utilities and I always check who is right behind me and if I am working.
+You need to keep yourself and others from getting hurt in the kitchen.

 I have shared this story with many others, and they after hearing out the story they all agree on how important kitchen safety is.
-According to a research by CBS, most accidents happen in the kitchen.
-62,9% of the accidents are mostly cutting and stab wounds (CBS, 2014).
+According to research by CBS, most accidents happen in the kitchen.
+62.9% of accidents are mostly cutting and stab wounds (CBS, 2014).
 As a side job, I was a waitress and I worked in the kitchen.
-I tried to be so careful as possible and tried to look out for others.
-It is hard to not burn yourself when the whole restaurant is packed, but we managed to keep it as safely as possible.
+I tried to be so careful as possible and I tried to look out for others.
+It is hard to not burn yourself when the whole restaurant is packed, but we managed to keep it as safe as possible.

-What I tried to say with this message and my essay is: just realize what can happen when you are simply cooking a meal in the kitchen.
+What I am trying to say with this message and my essay is: just realize what can happen when you are simply cooking a meal in the kitchen.
 You can easily lose a finger or hurt yourself badly, which will have an effect on you for the rest of your life.
-Think twice before doing something majorly in the kitchen.
+Think twice before doing something major in the kitchen.
 Stand still by the fact that danger can be anywhere and try to prevent it by cooking or baking safely.